 Implementation Roadmap: From Zero to Monitored in 90 Days

-Weeks 1–2: Identify Critical Suppliers and Items.
+Weeks 1–2: Identify Critical Suppliers and Items as the foundation for your Supply Chain Key Risk Indicators Examples program.
 Define “critical” based on revenue impact, production dependency, and substitutability.
 Most organizations find that 15–25% of their suppliers account for 70–80% of their risk exposure.
 Focus your KRI program here first.

 Next Steps: Moving from Reading to Doing